Derroylo/gitpod-tool/README.md

 This tool is written in C# and runs on dotnet v7.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/derroylo/gitpod-tool)

+Within the terminal you can run the app with `dotnet run`.
+Normally dotnet would use the given flags, like `dotnet run -h`, and interpret them.
+If you want to pass one or more flags to the app, write `--` before them like in this example `dotnet run -- -h -f`.
+Now `-h` and `-f` would be handled by the app itself.

+To compile the app execute the following command `dotnet build -r linux-x64 --configuration Release --no-restore --self-contained false /p:PublishSingleFile=true /p:PublishTrimmed=true`.
+You can now copy the created files from `bin/Release/net7.0/linux-x64/`.
+There is also a `compile.sh` script in the root folder that compiles everything and puts the result into `gitpod-tool.zip` in the root folder of the project.

 ## Issues, Feature requests etc.
 Create an issue if you encounter problems with this tool or have suggestions on what to add next.